MelanX/SkyblockBuilder/docs/1.18.x/packdev/packdev.md

 ```

 - The `name` is the name displayed in the `Customize` screen when selecting the world-type.
+- The `desc` is the description displayed in the `Customize` screen when selecting the world-type.
 - The `file` is the name of the file for that template.
 - The `spawns` is the spawn configuration name from the `spawns` option.
 - The `direction` is the direction the user should look at for this template.
 If not provided, it'll be `south`.
 You can have the same file and the same spawns in multiple configurations.
 They all are only seperated by the name.

+You can also set an icon for each template.
+This is located in `config/skyblockbuilder/templates/icon/<name>.png`.
+The
+name needs to be lowercase.

 **NOTE**: If you spawn inside a block, you could add this block to the
 [block tag 🔗](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_data_pack#Tags)